leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/00_TOC/FRONTPAGE 00_TOC.md

 |--------------------|--------------------------------------------|
 | BERGER, ROSS       | Dramatic Storytelling & Narrative Design   |

-Dirty Bomb GDD by EXODORE

-Digital Storytelling by LAMBERT, JOE

-Game Development 2042 by FIELDS, TIM

-Integrated Storytelling by Design by PAULSEN, KLAUS SOMMER

-Introduction to Game Systems Design by GAZAWAY, DAX

-Pattern Language for Game Design by BARNEY, CHRISTOPHER

-Cyberpunk 2077 by PRIMA GUIDE

-Grand Theft Auto V by PRIMA GUIDE

-Mass Effect 2 by PRIMA GUIDE

-Mass Effect 3 by PRIMA GUIDE

-Red Dead Redemption 2 by PRIMA GUIDE

-Quests by HOWARD, JEFF

-The Advanced Game Narrative by HEUSSNER, TOBIAS

-The Art and Craft of Narrative Design by BREAULT, MIKE

-The Game Narrative Toolbox by HEUSSNER, TOBIAS

-Writing for Games by NICKLIN, HANNAH
 ### 005_Dramatic Storytelling & Narrative Design - BERGER, ROSS
 An interesting introduction to Transmedia in the realm of Video Games.
 What I Wanted to glean from this book is how transmedia can be applied to literature.
 The most important takes from this book are the broadest of strokes.
 *I believe the best lessons I learned from this is to prepare for growth by having good documentation.
 Good documentation IE: an Obsidian notebook with the development notes available to those in different industries.
 This will empower those in other industries to understand the meat under the bikini so to speak.*